The Gromov width of Bott-Samelson varieties: Gromov widths of Bott manifolds and of Bott-Samelson varieties

 \begin{corollary} Let $\bf m\in\mathbb Z_{>0}^r$ and $({\bf i,m})$ satisfy condition (P).
 Let $X(P_{\bf i,m})$ be the symplectic projective toric manifold associated to the polytope $P_{\bf i,m}$.
 Then

 \end{corollary}

-\begin{proof} Note that the toric degeneration being a Bott-manifold by Theorem~\ref{thm:GK-Thm}, it is smooth.
+\begin{proof} Note that the toric degeneration is smooth since it is a Bott manifold by Theorem~\ref{thm:GK-Thm}.
 By Theorem~\ref{thm:HY-degen} along with the recalls made in the proof of Corollary~\ref{cor:Kaveh}, $(Z_{\bf i},\mathcal{L}_{\bf i,m})$ and $X(P_{\bf i,m})$ are symplectomorphic.
 The first equality thus follows.

 To prove the second equality, we apply Theorem~\ref{thm:HLD}.
 We thus consider the primitive collections $\mathfrak P_j=\{e^1_j, u_j^0\}$ with $e^1_j+u_j^0=0$.
 By (\ref{ps}), it is clear that

 Let $\widetilde{C}_j\in \mathcal K_j$ be a curve of $X(P_{\bf i,m})$ defined by the primitive relation $e^1_j+u_j^0=0$.
 Then by \cite[Proposition 6.4.1]{cox}, $\mathcal M_{\bf i, m}\cdot \widetilde{C}_j=a_j$ and in turn, $\mathcal M_{\bf i, m}\cdot \widetilde{C}_j=m_j$ thanks to (\ref{eq:GK}) and (\ref{pseq}).